Best Dubai off-plan developers 2026: delivery record, service charge, my Buy/Hold/Avoid map

 Who are the top 5 property developers in Dubai by delivery record?

 By DLD-verified on-time handover rate across their last 10–12 projects (2018–2025): Emaar Properties (11/12), Sobha Realty (11/12), Meraas (9/10), Ellington Properties (8/9), and Nakheel post-2014 product.
-This ranks developers on whether the buildings actually hand over on schedule – not on Q1 sales volume, which is a different question entirely.
+This ranks developers on whether the buildings actually hand over on schedule – not on Q1 sales volume, which answers a different question.

 Where is the best place to buy off-plan in Dubai in 2026?